DorisDuan06/Awari/README.md

     4 4 4 4 4 4

 Note we may use different board states in testing.
 When the game is run with no parameters, it is a two-human-player practice game with the default initial board setup.

+The studentAI.java assume the AI to be player 1.
+This file will extend the abstract Player class.
+It implemented:
+1. Minimax search with alpha-beta pruning
+2. Cut-off search at a fixed depth limit
+3. A static board evaluation (SBE) function

+Specifically, it implemented five functions:
+1. public void move (BoardState state);
+2. public int alphabetaSearch(BoardState state, int maxDepth);
+3. public int maxValue(BoardState state, int maxDepth, int currentDepth, int alpha, int beta);
+4. public int minValue(BoardState state, int maxDepth, int currentDepth, int alpha, int beta);
+5. private int sbe(BoardState state);

+More details on these five functions are given below.

+1. public void move (BoardState state);
+This is a wrapper function for alpha-beta search.
+It should use alpha-beta search to update the data member move (which will be returned by the getMove() method to the Match class that is controlling the game environment).
+Since the whole search space for Awari is extremely large, it will cut off the search at some fixed depth limit, which is specified by the maxDepth class member.
+There is a 10-second time limit to calculate each move.

+2. public int alphabetaSearch(BoardState state, int maxDepth);
+This function will start the alpha-beta search.
+The detailed descriptions of input and output are given below:
+@param state The board state for the current player (the MAX player).
+The pits for the current player are always in the lower row, and that the lower row is player 1.
+@param maxDepth The maximum search depth allowed.
+@return Return the best move that leads to the state that gives the maximum SBE value for the current player; returns the move with the smallest index in the case of ties.
+The value of the move should be in the range [0, 5], with 0 representing the leftmost pit.

+3. public int maxValue(BoardState state, int maxDepth, int currentDepth, int alpha, int beta);
+This function will search for the minimax value associated with the best move for the MAX player.
+The search should be cut off when the current depth equals to the maximum allowed depth.
+It is important to note that it will also call the SBE function to evaluate the game state when the game is over, i.e., when someone has won the game.
+The only condition for determining a leaf node (besides having reached maximin depth) is that there are no legal moves for the player to make, effectively ending the game at that state.
+The detailed descriptions of input and output are:
+@param state The game state that the MAX player is currently searching from
+@param maxDepth The maximum search depth allowed
+@param currentDepth The current depth in the search tree
+@param alpha The α value
+@param beta The β value
+@return The minimax value corresponding to the best move for the MAX player

+4. public int minValue(BoardState state, int maxDepth, int currentDepth, int alpha, int beta);
+This function is similar to maxValue except this function returns the best value for the MIN player.

+5. private int sbe(BoardState state);
+This function takes a board state as input and returns its SBE value.
+Use the following method: Return the number of stones in the storehouse of the current player minus the number of stones in the opponent’s storehouse.
+Always assume the current player is player 1.

+BoardState class:
+The following public members and methods are important:

+1. int[] score
+This is an array with two indices. score[0] contains the number of stones in player 1’s storehouse, and score[2] contains the number of stones in player 2’s storehouse.

+2. boolean isLegalMove(int player, int move)
+This method returns a Boolean that indicates whether or not a proposed move is legal.
+The move parameter is the proposed pit from which to move stones.
+It must be an integer between 0 and 5 inclusive, with each index representing one of the six pits you can start a move from, from left to right on the bottom row.
+The player parameter indicates the player who is proposing to make that move.
+It must be either 1 or 2.

+3. BoardState applyMove(int player, int move)
+This method similar to isLegalMove except that it returns a new boardState with a move applied.
+It does NOT check if the proposed move is legal before performing it.

+4. String toString()
+This method will print out the current board, with sides labeled.
+This method is to test the code.